jojobear2020/School_District_Analysis/README.md

 ## Overview of the school district analysis

 The school board was notified about potential academic dishonesty, specifically, for Thomas High School (“THS” thereafter).
 All reading and math grades for 9th graders appear to have been altered.
 The purpose of this analysis is to see the impact on the original analysis results our previous results once we exclude the THS 9th graders’ scores.

 ## Approach

 For this particular analysis we replaced all math and reading scores for THS 9th graders with NaNs (missing values).
 It is important to note that this is not the same as making these grades equal to zero.
-The below link/image provides a high-level view of the impact of NaNs vs. zero on the overall average math and reading grades for all schools in total.
 After we applied NaNs, we then excluded THS 9th graders scores from our analysis altogether.
+This means that ous student headcount went down from 39170 students to 38709.

 ![](https://github.com/jojobear2020/School_District_Analysis/blob/master/Analysis%20Results/sumamry_level_check_nan_zero_all_schools.PNG)